 Prefrontal Cortex — Activated & Strengthened

 The brain's executive centre — emotional regulation, decision-making, impulse control.
-Gratitude practice activates it acutely and, through neuroplasticity, strengthens it structurally over time.
-The same region that chronic stress degrades, consistent gratitude rebuilds.
+Gratitude activates it acutely and, through neuroplasticity, strengthens it structurally over time.
+The same region chronic stress degrades, consistent gratitude rebuilds.

 Amygdala — Suppressed & Recalibrated

 The brain's threat-detection alarm system.
-When the prefrontal cortex activates through gratitude, it sends inhibitory signals that suppress the amygdala's overactive threat responses — reducing anxiety reactivity and recalibrating the stress-threat threshold over time.
+When the prefrontal cortex activates through gratitude, it sends inhibitory signals suppressing the amygdala's overactive threat responses — reducing anxiety reactivity and recalibrating the stress-threat threshold.

 Dopamine & Serotonin — Released Naturally

 Gratitude activates the brain's reward pathway including the VTA and nucleus accumbens, triggering dopamine release.
-Simultaneously, the reduction in cortisol and the vagal activation associated with gratitude practice creates the optimal environment for serotonin synthesis — the natural antidepressant pathway.
+The reduction in cortisol and vagal activation associated with gratitude creates the optimal environment for serotonin synthesis.

 Hippocampus — Neurogenesis Supported

-The hippocampus — responsible for memory consolidation and stress context-mapping — is suppressed by chronic cortisol elevation.
+Responsible for memory consolidation and stress context-mapping.
 As gratitude practice reduces cortisol, the hippocampus is freed to resume normal neurogenesis.
 Memory, learning, and emotional context-processing all improve as a result.

 The Rewiring Studies — What Happens When You Sustain the Practice